adamxmiranda/NGS_WorkshopTutorial/ATAC-seq/README.md

 # ATAC-seq

 The goal of ATAC-seq is to evaluate the level of accessibility throughout the genome in a population of cells.
 Accessible chromatin is associated with actively transcribed regions of the genome and sites bound by transcription factors.
 ATAC-seq relies on a transposase enzyme called Tn5 to selectively excise accessible regions of chromatin within a cell's nucleus.
 This excised chromatin is then used to form a sequencing library in which read peaks will denote regions of high accessibility.
+DNase I hypersensitivity sequencing is a similar technique that has become a bit obsolete, but many data sets of interest will have used this technique.
+The analysis of these experiments is mostly similar.

 ![image](../images/HowATACseq.png)